 Deliberate chemical release: FAQs

-Initial clinical management of chemically-contaminated patients - Interim guidance document
+Initial clinical management of patients exposed to chemical weapons - Interim guidance document

 Warning signs of a chemical release

 What to do in case of a chemical release

 Signs and symptoms of exposure (A2 poster)

 - Public health response to biological and chemical weapons: WHO guidance (2004)

 Mental and social aspects of health of populations exposed to chemical weapons: An overview